Bartender: Kevin Spacey ‘Grabbed My Penis’

 Unruh and her son are searching for a woman they say saw Spacey’s actions and told the boy to run when Spacey left for a few moments to go to the bathroom.

-Since the steady onslaught of allegations started against the Oscar-winning actor, Netflix cut all ties with Spacey and his planned film biography of author Gore Vidal has lost its backing.
+Since the steady onslaught of allegations started against the Oscar-winning actor, Netflix cut all ties with Spacey, and his planned film biography of author Gore Vidal has lost its backing.

 Spacey came out as gay following Rapp’s accusation and is reportedly seeking treatment for his problem, though what kind of treatment and what problem have not been specified.